Definition of Callable Preferred Stock

 Callable Preferred Stock | Retractable Preferred Stock |

-It gives the issuer-company, the right “to buy” the stock. | It gives the investors, the right “to sell” the stock |
+It gives the issuer company the right “to buy” the stock. | It gives the investors the right “to sell” the stock |

-It works in favour of the issuer-company | It works in favour of the investors. |
+It works in favor of the issuer-company | It works in favor of the investors. |

-Dividend rate is generally higher. | Dividend rate is generally lower. |
+The dividend rate is generally higher. | The dividend rate is generally lower. |

-Issuer company has to pay the cash in case of the option is exercised. | At the choice of investor, these stocks can be exchanged for common stocks. |
+The issuer company has to pay the cash in case of the option is exercised. | These stocks can exchange for common stocks at the investor’s choice. |

 Gives financial flexibility to the issuer. | Gives financial flexibility to the investor. |